1. Introduction

 • ports - Tickets related to ports.

-• server/hosting - For MacPorts hosting & server-side issues, reserved for MacPorts PortMgr team members.
+• server/hosting - For MacPorts hosting & server-side issues.

 • website - MacPorts website enhancements and error corrections.